Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/Microsoft.Identity.Web/README.md

   <img alt="ScopesRequiredHttpContextExtensions" src="https://user-images.githubusercontent.com/13203188/64253176-f9e3ca80-cf1c-11e9-8fe9-df06cee11c25.png" width="80%"/>

-- in your controller actions, to call: `ITokenAcquisition.GetAccessTokenOnBehalfOfUserAsync` passing the scopes for which to request a token.
+- in your controller actions, to call: `ITokenAcquisition.GetAccessTokenForUserAsync` passing the scopes for which to request a token.

 The following code snippet shows how to combine these steps: